ManuSquall/visualstudio-docs.fr-fr/docs/extensibility/debugger/reference/idebugmodule3-getsymbolinfo.md

 >  The returned string (in the `MODULE_SYMBOL_SEARCH_INFO` structure) could be empty even if `S_OK` is returned.
 In this case, there was no search information to return.

 ## <a name="remarks"></a>Remarks
  If the `bstrVerboseSearchInfo` field of the `MODULE_SYMBOL_SEARCH_INFO` structure is not empty, then it contains a list of paths searched and the results of that search.
-The list is formatted with a path, followed by ellipses ("..."), followed by the result.
+The list is formatted with a path, followed by an ellipsis ("..."), followed by the result.
 If there is more than one path result pair, then each pair is separated by a "\r\n" (carriage-return/linefeed) pair.
 The pattern looks like this:

  \<path>...\<result>\r\n\<path>...\<result>\r\n\<path>...\<result>